-- 1. deliver the allocations set out in this Policy and contribute to achieving an average annual District housing target of at least 565 houses per year.
-Any unallocated sites which come forward for development and which would prejudice the delivery of this strategy will be resisted; and - 2. in bringing forward allocations, developers will need to demonstrate that they have provided a mix of dwelling types, sizes and tenures which help meet identified local housing need and contribute to the development of mixed and sustainable communities.
+- 1. deliver the allocations set out in this Policy and contribute to achieving the Plan's housing target.

+Any unallocated sites which come forward for development and which would prejudice the delivery of this strategy will be resisted; and - 2. in bringing forward allocations, developers will need to demonstrate that their proposals contribute to the overall mix of dwelling types, sizes and tenures which help meet identified local housing need and the development of mixed and sustainable communities.